I’ve always had trouble keeping my office neat.

 “There’s nowhere else to put this stuff,” one told me.

 Even family members gave me misguided advice.

 “A busy mechanic has no time to clean up,” he declared.
-“If all their tools are neatly put away, they’re probably not very busy.
+“If all their tools are neatly put away, and the shop is all swept up, they’re probably not very busy.
 That means they’re probably not very good.”

 Reporters, editors, publishers, marketers, and even family members all encouraged me not to bother organizing my workspace.

 After my office hit an all-time low, I heard about an amazing little book that really has changed my mind.